"Training the entire person by training the entire artist."

 Winston-Salem, NC 27127

-The Preparatory Dance Program at University of North Carolina School of the Arts is an after-school pre-professional training program whose mission is to prepare students for entry into the School of Dance’s high school division.
-Students in the Program receive classes in ballet technique, pointe and pre-pointe, Pilates, creative movement, music appreciation, dance history, and contemporary dance.
+The Preparatory Dance Program at University of North Carolina School of the Arts is an after-school pre-professional training program whose mission is to prepare students for entry into the UNCSA School of Dance high school division.
+Students in the Program receive classes in ballet technique, pointe and pre-pointe, men's technique, contemporary dance, jazz technique, character, creative movement, music appreciation, acting, clowning, and dance history.
 The Preparatory Program and its faculty are dedicated to nurturing young dancers, providing world-class instruction and helping students reach their full potential.

 Special Opportunities for Preparatory Program Students

-- Attend classes in state-of-the-art facilities, with live accompaniment
+- Attend classes in a state-of-the-art facility with live accompaniment

 - Observe classes and rehearsals by UNCSA faculty